 - any test execution can later be customized, by providing either an individual variable's value or a complete set of values via the command line

-- if used with expecco ALM, these values can be define in that central management tool, and will be passed down to the suite with every execution
+- if used with expecco ALM, these values can be defined in that central management tool, and will be passed down to the suite with every execution

 Overwritable Default Values